 Botta M, Tsonas AM, Pillay J, et al. Ventilation management and clinical outcomes in invasively ventilated patients with COVID-19 (PRoVENT-COVID): a national, multicentre, observational cohort study.
 Lancet Resp Med October 23, 2020.
 Full-text: https://doi.org/10.1016/S2213-2600(20)30459-8

-Retrospective observational study at 18 intensive care units in the Netherlands, with a detailed analysis of 553 patients who received mechanical ventilation during the first month of the national outbreak in the country.
-Median duration of ventilation was long with 13.5 days, placing an enormous burden on ICUs.
+A retrospective observational study at 18 intensive care units in the Netherlands, with a detailed analysis of 553 patients who received mechanical ventilation during the first month of the national outbreak in the country.
+Median duration of ventilation was long with 13,5 days, placing an enormous burden on ICUs.
 Lung-protective ventilation with low tidal volume (52%) and low driving pressure was broadly applied and prone positioning was often used.
 The applied PEEP varied widely (from 5 to 20 cm!), despite an invariably low respiratory system compliance.
 Of note, the PEEP had no impact on outcome.
-In total, 186/530 (35%) patients had died by day 28.
+In total, 186/530 (35%) patients died by day 28.
 Predictors of 28-day mortality were gender, age, tidal volume, respiratory system compliance, arterial pH, and heart rate on the first day of invasive ventilation.
 In total, 21% had thromboembolic complications.

 Cates J, Lucero-Obusan C, Dahl RM, et al. Risk for In-Hospital Complications Associated with COVID-19 and Influenza — Veterans Health Administration, United States, October 1, 2018–May 31, 2020.
 MMWR Morb Mortal Wkly Rep 2020;69:1528–1534.
 Full-text: http://dx.doi.org/10.15585/mmwr.mm6942e3

 COVID-19 is deadlier than influenza.
-Now, Jordan Cates and colleagues have quantified the difference: hospitalized patients with COVID-19 had a more than five times higher risk for in-hospital death and increased risk for 17 respiratory and nonrespiratory complications than did hospitalized patients with influenza.
+Now, Jordan Cates and colleagues have quantified the difference: hospitalized patients with COVID-19 had a more-than-five-times-higher risk for in-hospital death and increased risk for 17 respiratory and non-respiratory complications than did hospitalized patients with influenza.
 The risks for sepsis and respiratory, neurologic, and renal complications of COVID-19 were higher among non-Hispanic Black or African American and Hispanic patients than among non-Hispanic White patients.